JosephJvB/tony-g/README.md

 Stray Dog Popcaan worked first round failed first migration then worked on second migration run?
 Since it wasn't excluded when script re-ran

+I think I've manually reviewed all historic Google Search results now Still keen to run a script to compare old playlist items to new ones and see the difference

+and should definitely review those items which I was able to manually resolve that Google Search couldn't handle.
+See if I can improve the google search.
+Cos it's not a great hitrate really, maybe 50%?
+I wanna find that number too
+32 manually resolved
+42 found with google search

+So just over 50%.
+It's better than nothing but not gr8 for sure